 In 2016, four of Perth’s most exciting independent emergent artists were selected for the FirstHand program, including recent WAAPA graduates Zoe Hollyoak and Rachael Woodward, along with Finn O’Branagáin and Rhiannon Petersen.

 In 2015, Humphrey Bower, Yvan Karlsson and Sam Longley joined an impressive alumni of FirstHand artists.
 Yvan Karlsson since went on to perform in Splat! in July 2016 and has been cast for the premiere season of Nobody Owns the Moon for October 2016.
 Sam Longley continues development of his puppetry work Gareth of The Antarctic which was announced as one of the first successful projects of The Blue Room Theatre’s LOFT initiative.

-For information on other opportunities or our two-week puppetry training intensive or contact Hannah Rule on email@example.com.
+For information on other opportunities or our two-week puppetry training intensive contact email@example.com.